Tonie-NG/Weather-App/README.md

 # Weather App

 <p>
-This is a simple waether application created using HTML, CSS and Javascript.
+This is a simple weather application created using HTML, CSS and Javascript.
 </p>

 ### External Technologies used